 Morton strikes out season-high 10, Rays beat Indians 6-2

-Morton (5-0) extended his unbeaten streak to a career-best 18 starts dating back to last August 17 with Houston, allowing one run and three hits in six innings.
-The right-hander has an 8-0 record with a 3.10 ERA in that stretch.

-Choi’s two-out, opposite-field shot to left gave the Rays a 3-1 lead in the fifth, while Pham extended it to 6-1 with a blast to center in the seventh.
-Brandon Lowe added a solo home run in the sixth off Indians starter Carlos Carrasco (4-5).
+“Well, it turned out to be a 7 o’clock game, so it wasn’t bad,” he quipped.
+“Saturday 7 o’clock games are fine, just fine.
+I wasn’t out there (during the delay), but I heard the wind was really bad, so we just kind of hung out and stayed ready and it turned out all right.”

+Morton (5-0), who gave up three hits and threw a season-high 106 pitches, hasn’t lost since last Aug.
+11 with Houston.
+The right-hander is 8-0 with a 3.10 ERA during his streak, which is the second-longest in the majors behind the 19 by the Dodgers’ Clayton Kershaw.

-The first pitch was postponed from 4:10 until 6:58 because of expected thunderstorms that never materialized.
-The conditions remained dry and warm throughout the delay, except for a several-minute spell of light rain.
+The first pitch was postponed from 4:10 until 6:58, but the conditions remained dry and warm throughout, except for a several-minute spell of light rain.

+“I’m not a weatherman, but when you get those lake effect and storms rolling in here, sometimes they nail you and pop out of nowhere,” Rays manager Kevin Cash said.
+“We totally understood the situation.

+“Charlie didn’t let it bother him and he made some big pitches.
+What that breaking ball is on, that really is a big equalizer for him like you saw tonight.”

-Avisaíl García had two hits and a stolen base for the Rays, who are in the midst of playing 34 games in 34 days through June 23.
+Ji-Man Choi and Tommy Pham each hit two-run homers and Brandon Lowe added a solo shot for Tampa Bay, which is in the midst of playing 34 games in 34 days through June 23.
 Pham upped his hitting streak to 11 and Lowe had two RBIs.

+Choi’s blast to left gave the Rays a 3-1 lead in the fifth, while Pham’s rocket to center in the seventh made it 6-1 and chased Indians starter Carlos Carrasco (4-5).

-Carrasco lost his second straight start, giving up six runs — five earned — in 6 1/3 innings.
-The righty struck out six and has surrendered nine homers in five May outings.
+Carrasco dropped his second straight start, giving up five earned runs in 6 1/3 innings.
+The righty has surrendered nine homers in 31 innings during five May outings.

+“See the fastball and hit it, that’s what they’ve been looking for,” he said.
+“I feel a little bit disappointed about those pitches because I didn’t locate them.”

 Carlos Santana went 2 for 4 with a homer and double for Cleveland, which has lost five of six and fell to 4-6 on its season-high 11-game homestand.